 Pro Tip: NEVER put paper or plastic in a toaster oven, they’re a fire hazard.

-3. Use a toaster oven-safe baking dish.
+3. Use a toaster oven pan or baking dish.

 *Always review the manual that came with your toaster oven and follow the manufacturer’s recommendations for materials that are acceptable to use in your specific oven.